 After completing his term as president, Adams became depressed and moved back to his home, called Peacefield, near Quincy, Massachusetts.
 He completely dropped out of politics.
 In 1812, however, he began corresponding with Thomas Jefferson, and the two former presidents sent letters to each other for fourteen years about politics, government, and philosophy.
 In 1825, his son, John Quincy Adams, was elected as America’s sixth president.
 On July 4, 1826, the 50th anniversary of the adoption of the Declaration of Independence, John Adams died at his home.
 Ironically, his friend and fellow Founding Father Thomas Jefferson died the same day, only hours before him.

 Today, John Adams is remembered as one of the Founding Fathers.
 For much of history, however, he was overshadowed by the likes of Thomas Jefferson, George Washington, and Benjamin Franklin (whom Adams detested).
-Recently, however, Adams has been brought back into significance with the famous David McCollough novel called John Adams, which was turned into a popular seven part film.
+Recently, however, Adams has been brought back into significance with the famous David McCullough novel called John Adams, which was turned into a popular seven-part film.